 The natural reaction for many managers is to find a form of punishment when employees are not seen to be as productive as they could be.
-This type of management is counterproductive and has quickly been falling by the wayside, as in many cases the downtime is not something the employees can help and punishing them will not make things any better.
+This type of management is counterproductive and has quickly been falling by the wayside.
+In many cases, downtime is not something the employees can help, so punishing them will not make things any better.

-By setting goals for workers that can realistically be met within a certain time period, managers can give their employees a sense of accomplishment when the goals are hit.
+By setting goals for workers that can be met within a certain time period, managers can give their employees a sense of accomplishment when the goals are hit.
 By praising the team, it will boost morale and serve to motivate them, which in turn will create a work environment where employees actually want to be as productive as possible.
+In fact, give employees access to work orders from the backlog, and they'll likely surprise you.
 Small financial bonuses, like free lunches or gift cards for local businesses, can also be used to incentivize workers so that they will look for ways to decrease downtime on their own.

 Nobody in the facility knows what steps can be taken to increase workflow better than the men and women on the ground floor.
 The people working with the equipment and machinery day in and day out know which pieces need to be upgraded and which areas of the facility drag work to a screeching halt.

 When there is an open line of communication between management and the employees, workers will be able to relay imperative information to the people who are in a position to facilitate change and make a difference to productivity.
 When lines of communication are closed off it can be difficult for workers to feel like their input matters and they will leave it up to management to discover these issues on their own, resulting in unwarranted downtime as equipment fails to be upgraded and software doesn't get updated.

 #3: Make Sure Equipment is Up to Date